 3. Recognize the importance of algae and fungi in ecosystem functioning, as well as the economic potential of these organisms.

-For each of the major groups of Algae and Fungi students will study the:
+For each of the Algae and Fungi groups, the contents include:

 The teaching methodology comprises lectures and practical classes.
 Lectures are programmed to direct students to the fundamental aspects of the diversity of the organisms under study.
 Students are encouraged to read and analyse complementary literature on the subject which will enable them to recognize the morphological and reproductive structures of the organisms and how they contribute to their adaptation to the environment.
 The consolidation, integration and application of knowledge acquired by students will be achieved on the practical classes.
 The training process should have the active participation of the students and encompass the discussion and consolidation of the acquired knowledge.